Great American Cleanup

 - Arrive early to set up and post appropriate signage for attendees.
 At your check-in station, ensure you have pens, pencils and sign-in sheets ready for your volunteers.

 - Think through the flow of the volunteer experience from welcome to wrap-up.
 Make sure group leaders have a volunteer welcome and safety speech to give.
 For cleanups, provide a volume to weight estimation sheet and data card.
 Consider other things you might want from volunteers, such as a photo release waiver.Establish a point-person to stay at the check-in station in case of health emergencies or any late arrivals.

 - Take before and after photos of the cleanup site as well as shots of your volunteers in action and a final group picture with all of the trash collected.
 You can submit these with your data card or tag @KeepTXBeautiful online with #GreatAmericanCleanup.
 If you’re hosting a cleanup, remind volunteers to review the information they entered into the Data Cards and then make sure they submit!
 Collect all completed paper data forms to submit to Keep Texas Beautiful.
 Ensure all trash is left in the designated drop-off location and that no materials are left behind as you leave the cleanup location.

 Wrap-up reports must be submitted TWO WEEKS after your event.
 After your volunteers submit their data online, encourage them to share it on social media and with their local press!
 We have a great resource to help you with closing out your cleanup – How to Wrap Up your Cleanup.

 Survey your cleanup team post-event.
 Encourage everyone to share experiences, stories and pictures about what they saw.
 This might encourage others to attend future events—and now is the time to start planning.
 Let them know about your next cleanup; get volunteers onboard while their enthusiasm is high!

-The data in the following infographic includes Great American Cleanup and all other activities performed during the period of March 1 - May 31.
+The data in the following infographic only includes activity performed between March 1 – May 31, 2022, and reported to KTB.